Whitening Spherical Gaussian Mixtures in the Large-Dimensional Regime: Introduction

-where $\mM_2=\sum_{k=1}^K \omega_k\bmu_k\bmu_k^\top$ encodes the ``inter-cluster'' covariance.
 Since $\mM_2$ carries information on the mixture structure, it makes sense to whiten the data with respect to this covariance, which amounts to constructing from $\mSigma$ a $K\times P$ \textit{whitening matrix} $\mW$ such that $\mW \mM_2 \mW^\top=\mI_K$.
 By construction, such a linear map performs two things at once: (i) dimensionality reduction, since it maps data onto the $K$-dimensional ``signal'' subspace; (ii) orthogonalization of the whitened means $\W\bmu_k$ (see Section \ref{sec:whiteningLD} for more details).

 Now, Hsu and Kakade showed in \cite{hsu2013learning} that one can exploit third-order moments of $\x_n$ to build an order-3 tensor $\cM_3$ having a structure analogous to $\mM_2$, that is, $\cM_3 \;=\; \sum_{k=1}^K \omega_k\,\bmu_k^{\otimes 3},$ where $\bmu_k^{\otimes 3} := \bmu_k \otimes \bmu_k \otimes \bmu_k.$ This fact alone is relevant for estimation, since this decomposition of $\cM_3$ into rank-one tensors is notoriously unique under mild constraints, unlike that of $\mM_2$.
 Yet, computing the above decomposition is generally challenging, and this is where whitening helps: after whitening the data, one obtains a corresponding (transformed) tensor which is \textit{orthogonally decomposable}, namely